earthcoin2/earthcoin/README.md

 EarthCoin was born 20 December 2013 and reborn 13 January 2017 with a new agenda focused on giving back to the Earth.

-  - EarthCoin will begin development on multi-algorithm mining using its original Scryt and adding SHA-256 with the intention of giving those who have left the GPU mining community to take up mining with SHA-256 ASICs the ability of contirbuting a little hash to assist EarthCoin in meeting its goal of providing capital to legally registered non-profits focused on helping our ecosystem.
+  - EarthCoin will begin development on multi-algorithm mining using its original Scrypt and adding SHA-256 with the intention of giving those who have left the GPU mining community to take up mining with SHA-256 ASICs the ability of contirbuting a little hash to assist EarthCoin in meeting its goal of providing capital to legally registered non-profits focused on helping our ecosystem.

   - EarthCoin will provide non-profits with funds to help further their cause by allocating 20% of its block rewards to a donation account kept in escrow and overseen by elected members of the community.
 This escrow account can only be distributed after a non-profit is selected by the community and all elected officers agree to distribution thereby giving no single individual control of funds.